 100% SBA Real Estate Loans

-If you need a high loan to value commercial mortgage you can visit our 100% financing page here for a detailed overview of the program.
+If your business needs one of these high loan to value commercial mortgages you can visit our 100% financing page here for a detailed overview of the program.

-SBA commercial real estate loans may be the only way to get a true long term fixed rate with no balloon or rate adjustment on commercial property and there are a few SBA real estate lenders who actually offer 25 year fixed rate loans.
+SBA business property loans may also be the only way to get a true long term fixed rate with no balloon or rate adjustment on commercial property and there are a few lenders who actually offer 25 year fixed rate loans.

-A 25 year fixed rate SBA real estate loan has a few significant advantages over a conventional loan – primarily the fact that you may never need to refinance again or go through the hassle of re-qualifying for a loan or pay the costs associated with doing so.
-And while the fees for an SBA business real estate loan are higher, the trade off is you likely will not have to pay any additional fees in the future associated with a refinance since the loan is locked for 25 years at a low rate.
+A 25 year fixed rate small business property loan has a few significant advantages over a conventional loan – primarily the fact that you may never need to refinance again or go through the hassle of re-qualifying for a loan or pay the costs associated with doing so.
+And while the fees for a small business real estate loan might be higher, the trade off is you likely will not have to pay any additional fees in the future associated with a refinance since the loan is locked for 25 years at a low rate.

 SBA Loan for Rental Property (Sort of)

-You can use the SBA 7a or the SBA 504 for rental property for the following types of real estate as long as you, your employees (or in some situations) an eligible 3rd party management company operates the business:
+You can use the 7a or the 504 for rental property for the following types of “business” real estate as long as you, your employees (or in some situations) an eligible 3rd party management company operates the business:

 - Self-storage or mini-storage – SBA self storage loans are an exceptional value as most transactions require just 10% down and in the case of new construction the first few years of payments can be financed into the mortgage.